Cyclic isogenies of elliptic curves over fixed quadratic fields: Mazur's strategy

 \section{Mazur's strategy}

-Throughout this section $K$ will denote a number field that does not contain the Hilbert class field of an imaginary quadratic field, unless otherwise specified.

-Mazur's approach to settling the question of rational isogenies for all $N$ was based on the following notion: an integer $N$ is said to be \textbf{minimal of positive genus} if the genus of $X_0(N)$ is positive, but the genus of $X_0(d)$ is zero for all proper divisors $d$ of $N$.
-Note that if $N\geq 17$ is prime, then $N$ is minimal of positive genus.
+Mazur's approach to settling the question of rational isogenies for \emph{all} $N$ (not just prime $N$) was based on the following notion: an integer $N$ is said to be \textbf{minimal of positive genus} if the genus of $X_0(N)$ is positive, but the genus of $X_0(d)$ is zero for all proper divisors $d$ of $N$.
+Note that if $N = 11$ or $N \geq 17$ is prime, then $N$ is minimal of positive genus (and in particular, the set of such integers is infinite).

 The strategy then is to carry out the following two computational steps:

 \begin{enumerate}[label=(\alph*)] \item one determines $X_0(N)(\Q)$ for all $N$ which are minimal of positive genus, and \item for every elliptic curve $E/\Q$ possessing a rational $N$-isogeny, with $N$ minimal of positive genus, one determines the ``graph of rational isogenies'' of $E$. \end{enumerate}